The Estée Lauder Companies (NYSE:EL) Price Target Raised to $365.00

-Other equities analysts have also issued research reports about the stock.
-UBS Group assumed coverage on shares of The Estée Lauder Companies in a research report on Wednesday, June 23rd.
-They set a neutral rating and a $323.00 target price on the stock.
-Wells Fargo & Company boosted their target price on shares of The Estée Lauder Companies from $340.00 to $360.00 and gave the stock an overweight rating in a research report on Friday.
-Evercore ISI boosted their target price on shares of The Estée Lauder Companies from $355.00 to $365.00 and gave the stock an outperform rating in a research report on Friday.
-Telsey Advisory Group boosted their price target on shares of The Estée Lauder Companies from $355.00 to $377.00 and gave the company an outperform rating in a report on Friday.
-Finally, Stifel Nicolaus boosted their price target on shares of The Estée Lauder Companies from $325.00 to $360.00 and gave the company a buy rating in a report on Friday.
-Five analysts have rated the stock with a hold rating, fourteen have given a buy rating and one has assigned a strong buy rating to the company.
-The stock currently has a consensus rating of Buy and an average target price of $335.64.
+EL has been the topic of several other research reports.
+Deutsche Bank Aktiengesellschaft increased their price target on shares of The Estée Lauder Companies from $322.00 to $347.00 and gave the stock a hold rating in a research report on Friday, August 20th.
+UBS Group began coverage on shares of The Estée Lauder Companies in a research report on Wednesday, June 23rd.
+They set a neutral rating and a $323.00 price target on the stock.
+Societe Generale began coverage on shares of The Estée Lauder Companies in a research report on Wednesday, July 14th.
+They set a hold rating and a $335.00 price target on the stock.
+Royal Bank of Canada increased their price target on shares of The Estée Lauder Companies from $348.00 to $365.00 and gave the stock an outperform rating in a research report on Friday, August 20th.
+Finally, Stifel Nicolaus increased their price target on shares of The Estée Lauder Companies from $325.00 to $360.00 and gave the stock a buy rating in a research report on Friday, August 20th.
+Five investment analysts have rated the stock with a hold rating, fifteen have assigned a buy rating and one has given a strong buy rating to the stock.
+The company has an average rating of Buy and an average price target of $338.35.

 The company also recently announced a quarterly dividend, which will be paid on Wednesday, September 15th.
-Stockholders of record on Tuesday, August 31st will be issued a $0.53 dividend.
-This represents a $2.12 annualized dividend and a dividend yield of 0.64%.
+Investors of record on Tuesday, August 31st will be paid a dividend of $0.53 per share.
+This represents a $2.12 dividend on an annualized basis and a yield of 0.63%.
 The ex-dividend date of this dividend is Monday, August 30th.
-The Estée Lauder Companies’s payout ratio is 51.46%.
+The Estée Lauder Companies’s dividend payout ratio is presently 32.87%.

 The Estée Lauder Companies, Inc engages in the manufacturing of skin care, makeup, fragrance and hair care products.
 It sells products under the following brand names: Estée Lauder, Clinique, Origins, MAC, Bobbi Brown, La Mer, Jo Malone London, Aveda, and Too Faced.
 Its channels primarily consist of department stores, specialty multi-brand retailers, upscale perfumeries and pharmacies, and prestige salons and spas.